 To allow the proposed deregulation of dentistry is to follow in the path of the banking sector which is now the subject of a Royal Commission.
 Deregulation of the banking sector allowed the "average" Australian to be ruined by the greed and arrogance of large financial institutions.
 Whilst money can be recovered to some extent, dental health once lost leaves the "average" Australian dentally disabled and irreparably damaged.
 Health professions, just like the financial sector, require firmly set guidelines and legislated boundaries to define the Scope of Practice.
-It is disappointing that members of the dental profession are requesting the Dental Board of Australia and AHPRA to maintain standards of dental education, to uphold the existing Structured Professional Relationships and to protect the public from harm.
+I find it disappointing that as a member of the dental profession I am requesting the Dental Board of Australia and AHPRA to maintain standards of dental education, to uphold the existing Structured Professional Relationships and to protect the public from harm.

-It would be tempting to argue, that as Dental Specialists we feel the need to "protect our turf" and deny Dental Therapists, Dental Hygienists and Oral Health Therapists the rights to practice.
+It would be tempting to argue, that as a registered Specialist Periodontist I feel the need to "protect my turf" and deny Dental Therapists, Dental Hygienists and Oral Health Therapists the rights to practice.
 In fact, nothing could be further from the truth.
+Dental Hygienists form a crucial role in the Structured Professional Relationship within my practice.
+They facilitate patient access to specialist level periodontal care at an equivalent cost to attending their general dental practitioner for a routine "Exam, scale and clean".
+A key component of this structure is that I am an integral part of the examination and review process to quickly diagnose changes which need to be addressed, without having to personally undertake all of the treatment required.
+For Dental Hygienists to operate outside of this SPR means problems are not always identified, therefore treatment cannot be activated in a timely manner.

-These Allied Dental Professionals form a crucial role in the Structured Professional Relationship.
-Many of us employ Allied Dental Professionals to provide patients access to specialist level dentistry in a more cost-effective manner.
-Removing the legal requirement for the checks and balances that exist within the Structured Professional Relationship will increase our work load as patients require more complex intervention and reparative dental care.
-This will be at the cost of the dental health of the public, not only financial cost but irreparable biological cost will be incurred.
+Eventually, through removal of the legal requirement for the checks and balances that exist within the Structured Professional Relationship my work load will increase.
+If early intervention is not undertaken, then irreversible loss of the dental supporting tissues will occur.
+This leads to patients requiring more complex intervention and reparative dental care.
+It will be at the cost of the dental health of the public, not only financial cost but irreparable biological cost will be incurred.
 It will also be at the cost of resources provided by the Dental Board of Australia and AHPRA through the escalation of mandatory reporting of cases of harm.
-We urge the Dental Board of Australia and AHPRA to maintain the existing structure and protect the public before harm is caused, rather than relying on the profession to repair damage to the dental health of the public, our patients, and ultimately risk an investigation into the regulation of health practices in Australia.
+I urge the Dental Board of Australia and AHPRA to maintain the existing structure and protect the public before harm is caused, rather than relying on the profession to repair damage to the dental health of the public, our patients, and ultimately risk an investigation into the regulation of health practices in Australia.

-In summary, the proposal by the Dental Board of Australia and AHPRA to remove the structured professional relationship governing the scope of practice of Dental Therapists, Dental Hygienists and Oral Health Therapists is not supported by members of the Dental Specialists Society of Western Australia.
+In summary, I do not support the proposal by the Dental Board of Australia and AHPRA to remove the structured professional relationship governing the scope of practice of Dental Therapists, Dental Hygienists and Oral Health Therapists.
 Furthermore, the suggestion that individual clinicians should utilise "self-reflective" learning to increase their scope of practice is an unsuitable proposal and will not ensure appropriate clinical standards are achieved.
 The proposed changes will place the public at risk of harm.
 This is considered a direct conflict with the Dental Board of Australia's mission statement.